varletjs/varlet/packages/varlet-ui/src/list/docs/en-US.md

 ### Load Fail

-You can manually set the error status using `v-model:error`，an error message is displayed.
+You can manually set the error status using `v-model:error`, an error message is displayed.
 Clicking on the error message will help you set the `error` to `false` and trigger the `load` event again.

 ```html